Wintermute0110/Wintermute0110.github.io/LKESG/EmulationStation.md

 $ touch "/home/kodi/roms/megadrive/Sonic The Hedgehog 2 (World).zip"
 ```

-This is just for testing, nothing will launch when you click on your ROM.
+This is just for testing, nothing will launch when you click in your ROM.
 Later you can replace `es_systems.cfg` with a real one and place real ROMs.

 ### Running EmulationStation for the first time